vinntech/nyt/README.md

 - I have sent you in mail.

+2.)
+It will create nyt directory, go to nyt directory.

-2.) run following command to install NPM dependencies
+3.)
+Run following command to install NPM dependencies

 Command: npm install

-3.) set NYT api key
+4.)
+Set NYT api key

 Go to config.json file in src folder and set your api-key [nytApiKey=your api key]

-*Note - You can also use api key which I have given already in config.json.
+*Note - You can also use api key which I have given already in config.json and skip this point.
 Cross fingers, it should work.

-4.) run following command to start the app.
+5.)
+Run following command to start the app.

 Command: npm start